rise-lang/shine/docs/tutorial.md

 ---
-title: An overview of the RISE language, and the Shine compiler
+title: A tutorial of the RISE language, and the Shine compiler
-sidebar_label: Overview
+sidebar_label: Tutorial of RISE and Shine
 ---
 ```scala mdoc:invisible
 import elevate.core._